pleachcx/yellowcake/content/pages/about.md

   \- **Home renovations** - We can turn your renovation plans into a reality on time and on budget.
 We pride ourselves on our quality renovations.
 Our focus is to renovate any part of your home and add value.

-  Patrick Leach and Caue XX, owners of Seascape Projects, moved to the Mornington Peninsula with the aim of offering a high quality and personable service from start to finish on every job.
+  Patrick Leach and Caue Bret Batista, owners of Seascape Projects, moved to the Mornington Peninsula with the aim of offering a high quality and personable service from start to finish on every job.

   Contact us today for a free no obligation consultation.